 Emma Faye Rudkin

 Today, Emma Faye travels all around the country speaking at business conventions, ministries, churches and deaf conferences sharing her story and letting others know about the programs Aid the Silent offers to the deaf/hard-of-hearing community.
 It is because of her ability to communicate via sign language and orally that she is able to unify the Deaf community with the hearing world.
-Emma Faye is the primary fundraiser and spokesperson for Aid the Silent as well as a staff member for San Antonio’s pilot program Deaf Young Life.
+Emma Faye is the primary fundraiser and spokesperson for Aid the Silent as well as Executive Director.
+She also serves as Mission Staff for Deaf Young Life.
+Emma Faye graduated from the University of Texas at San Antonio Honors College with Highest Honors (1 of 5) and Cum Laude with a BA in Communications and a minor in Non-profit Management.

 Kathy graduated with a BA in Advertising and a minor in marketing from University of Central Oklahoma.
 With a degree in hand, Kathy started Rudkin Productions, an advertising agency in Boerne, Texas.
 For the last 22 years, Rudkin Productions has been the exclusive design and production firm for some of the nation’s most well renowned ministries, churches and businesses giving veteran insight to marketing strategies for nonprofits.
 One in particular, Aid the Silent, which she would cofound with her profoundly deaf daughter, Emma Faye Rudkin.